dimstav23/SPP/benchmarks/pmembench/README.md

 For more information about the images and containers, see [here](../..//utils/docker/README.md).

 ## Plots
-To generate bar plots based on the results, simply run:
+To generate the plots based on the results, simply run:
 ```
 $ cd PROJECT_ROOT/plot_utils
 $ ./import_pmembench.sh <path-to-pmembench-results>